 - If you have any questions, please contact me via my Voicemail or Contact page.

-I use Audio-Technica AT4040 cardioid condenser microphones for guests.
+I also use an Audio-Technica AT4040 cardioid condenser microphones for guests.
 I'm in a quiet studio recording environment.
 Also, because many of my guests have a hard time staying in a locked position when speaking and the AT4040' s polar pattern, I use this mic to anticipate my guests movements.
 This isn't a mic that I would suggest podcasters normally use.
 However, it works well in my controlled environment.

 When I am at home or on the road, I use an Audio-Technica ATR2100USB / XLR cardioid dynamic microphone.
 This is a durable “low-cost” mic that adds a big punch with low noise to any announcer’s voice.
 The mic also has a headphone jack to monitor the sound going into the mic.
 The frequency response is smooth.
 The cardioid pattern helps reduce undesired noise while improving isolation of desired sources.